-About the FLC
+About the EFLC

 The W.S.
-Lee College of Engineering Learning Community (FLC) offers students a unique opportunity to start strong on their path to an Engineering degree.
+Lee College of Engineering Learning Community (EFLC) offers students a unique opportunity to start strong on their path to an Engineering degree.
 With the challenge of a rigorous curriculum, the first year of college can be very demanding.
 Students are supported and learn what it takes to achieve excellence within a tight-knit community of persevering peers who share common goals and interests.

 The Engineering FLC supports students’ success by offering programming targeted to support three key areas: